 Monuments and Sculpture in City of London Churches - Bob Speel's website

-Within and adjacent to the old borders of the City of London - the Square Mile – there are around 50 churches, in various states of accessibility and of a range of ages from bits of Norman and medieval through to the multitudinous Wren churches, some alterations and new ones in the 18th century, a crop of 19th century Victorian churches, and the modern rebuilds and replacements particularly after the devastation wrought in the area by the Second World War.
+The City Churches, most of which are accessible, range in age from bits of Norman and medieval through to the many surviving Wren churches, a further wave in the 18th century, some Victorian changes though no new churches in the City itself by that time, and then modern rebuilds and replacements particularly after the devastation wrought in the area by the Second World War.

 And our sculptured monuments?
 Many, many were lost in the Fire, as we know from John Stow (or Stowe), the great historian, who recorded large numbers of church memorials in his Survey of London published in 1598 and in enlarged form in 1603.
 We can still see his own Elizabethan monument in St Andrew's Undershaft.
-But some few survived, and were taken from old churches being demolished to be put in Wren’s or later replacements.
-Similarly, many 17th and 18th Century memorials have lasted better than the original fabric of the buildings, and even bombings spared many tablets and other monuments.

 Christopher Wren and the City Churches // Some other London Churches and their monuments // London sculpture // Sculptors